aws/aws-auto-scaling-custom-resource/README.md

 In addition to confirming your subscription to certificate expiration notices, you'll need to configure the SSL/HTTPS connection between the API Gateway and your backend system.

-For more information, see [Use Client-Side SSL Certificates for Authentication by the Backend](https://docs.aws.amazon.com/apigateway/latest/developerguide/getting-started-client-side-ssl-authentication.html) in the Amazon API Gateway Developer Guide.
+For more information, see [Use Client-Side SSL Certificates for Authentication by the Backend](https://docs.aws.amazon.com/apigateway/latest/developerguide/getting-started-client-side-ssl-authentication.html) in the *Amazon API Gateway Developer Guide*.

 ## 4. Get the Resource ID